ibrahimelawady/data-portfolio/project_03_employee_data_cleaning/README.md

 ##  Overview
 This project focuses on **cleaning and analyzing the HR Employee Attrition dataset**.
-The dataset contains demographic, job-related, and attrition information about employees.
+The dataset contains demographic, job related, and attrition information about employees.

 ###  Objectives
 - Clean the dataset (handle missing values, duplicates, inconsistent data).